Here’s a quick guide to almonds and almond butter, including tips, recipes, and lots of easy ways to use them.

 Spread whole or slivered raw almonds (blanched or unblanched) on a baking sheet in a single layer.
 Bake at 300º F for 10 to 12 minutes, until golden and fragrant.
 Take care not to over bake!

-You can also toast almonds right on the stovetop on a sturdy pan.
-Toast over medium heat, stirring often, until golden and fragrant.
-How long this take will vary, depending on how your pan conducts heat, so keep your eye on them, and transfer from the pan to another container as soon as they’re ready.
+You can also toast almonds right on the stovetop.
+In a sturdy skillet, toast nuts in a single layer over medium heat, stirring often, until fragrant and turning a deeper shade.
+How long this take will vary, depending on how your pan conducts heat, so keep your eye on them, and transfer from the pan to another container as soon as they’re done to your liking.

 How to blanch almonds